This Dingle bed and breakfast guide only contains places that one or more of our team have stayed in.

 Just 3 minutes away by car, Conor Pass is the highest in Ireland and offers stunning views.

-What brilliant B and B in Dingle have we missed?
+What brilliant Dingle bed and breakfast have we missed?

 Despite a lengthy search for the best bed and breakfast Dingle has to offer, I’ve no doubt that we’ve unintentionally left out some brilliant places stay.